 One to two implant posts are used to anchor your bridge in place.
 For three to six months following the placement of the implant, the post fuses with the gum and jawbone, mimicking the functions of tooth roots.
 Once this process, called osseointegration, is complete, patients return for the restoration phase of the treatment.
 Those who are only missing a few consecutive teeth will receive a bridge to replace their lost tooth structure.
 These restoration prosthetics are crafted to look and feel just like the lost teeth.

-Those patients with more advanced tooth loss will likely want to consider an implant-retained partial or full denture.
-Like the traditional, removable counterparts, these prosthetics are crafted using a gum-colored base material to support numerous replacement teeth.
-Rather than clasping to remaining dental structures of being held in place by natural suction, a series of strategically positioned dental implant posts anchor these restorations, offering superior comfort, stability, and longevity compared with traditional dental prosthetics.
+Those patients with more advanced tooth loss will likely want to consider an implant denture.
+Like its traditional, removable counterpart, this prosthetic is crafted using a gum-colored base material to support numerous replacement teeth.
+Rather than clasping to remaining dental structures of being held in place by natural suction, a series of strategically positioned dental implant posts anchor this restoration, offering superior comfort, stability, and longevity compared with traditional dentures.

+Alternatively, we offer All-on-4 dental implants.
 The All-on-4 technique is a unique method of placing a dental implant-supported full denture.
 Rather than placing implant posts across the jaw line, the All-on-4 technique utilizes the naturally denser portions of the jawbone to provide support for the entire tooth replacement prosthetic.
-This innovative procedure has made it possible for more patients than ever before to safely and successfully receive a dental implant-retained denture without costly, invasive preparatory treatments like bone grafts.
+This innovative procedure has made it possible for more patients than ever before to receive an implant denture safely and successfully without costly, invasive preparatory treatments like bone grafts.